johnpittman/statemanager-js/README.md

 <h4>Additional Changes...</h4>

-- Change the process order of the beforeEnter/beforeEnterFrom/enter calls as well as the beforeLeave/beforeLeaveTo/lease calls.
-It now is in the loginal order of when they would need to be called unless I see something differently down the road but this was pretty thought out.
+- Change the process order of the beforeEnter/beforeEnterFrom/enter calls as well as the beforeLeave/beforeLeaveTo/leave calls.
+It now is in the logical order of when they would need to be called unless I see something differently down the road but this was pretty thought out.

 <h3>v1.1.1</h3>